Back to all posts

 The 5 Essential Stages of the Resource Planning Process

-All organizations have resources to manage; doing it well can be make-or-break.
-Let's walk through the stages of resource planning, to see where we can improve.
+All organizations have resources to manage; you need a good process to do it well.
+Let's walk through the essential stages of resource planning.

-If you have resources — people, machines, tools — your company does resource planning.
+If you have resources — people, machines, tools — your company needs to do resource planning.

 You may know the process of managing your resources by a different name, but all organizations do it in some capacity.
 What sets them apart is the efficacy of their processes.